 This monument is a stark reminder of the horrors of the Zanzibar slave trade.

 In 1873 the world’s last open slave market closed.
 The last vestige of this horrific institution was located in Stone Town, Zanzibar.
-Slaves were transported to Zanzibar via overcrowded dhows.
-With little food, rampant disease, and appalling conditions, not all slaves made it to Zanzibar.
+Enslaved people were transported to Zanzibar via overcrowded dhows.
+With little food, rampant disease, and appalling conditions, not all of the captives survived long enough to reach Zanzibar.
 Those who didn’t were thrown overboard.
 For those that did make it, another ordeal awaited, as they were sold at this site and then were likely shipped off to various Arab countries.

 On one side of the memorial is a mansion housing the slave cellar, one of fifteen low-ceiling chambers.
-Dim, suffocating, and with no toilets, these chambers were crammed with slaves waiting to be sold.
-Slaves were summoned to the yard and marched to the pit.
+Dim, suffocating, and with no toilets, these chambers were crammed with enslaved people, where they awaited the auction block.
+Captives were summoned to the yard and marched to the pit.
 There, they would be inspected by potential buyers.

 On the other side of the memorial is an Anglican church, from which you can see a mosque.
 A circle of white stones at the altar marks the place where the whipping post once stood The value of enslaved people on Zanzibar was often based on how much pain they could endure at this post.
 An outer circle of red stones represents the bloodshed that took place.
 Unveiled in 1998, the Slave Market Memorial is a reminder of the sordid history of this island.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook